The Variation of the Uncentered Maximal Operator with respect to Cubes: Preliminaries and core results

-\begin{rem} Every cube \(Q\) with \(x\in Q\) and \(Q\subset \Omega\) can be approximated from the inside by cubes \(P\) with \(x\in P\) and \(\tc P\subset\Omega\).
-That means in the definition of \(\M_\Omega f\) we may replace the condition \(\tc Q\subset\Omega\) by \(Q\subset\Omega\) without changing the maximal function.
-Together with \cref{rem_tiortc} we can conclude that if we define cubes to be closed instead of open, or replace \(\tc Q\) by \(Q\), then the definitions of the maximal functions barely change, and hence also \cref{theo_maininfinite} and its consequences continue to hold.
-Furthermore, also the proofs in this paper continue to work almost verbatim if we define cubes to be closed, open, or half-open.

-In \cite{weigt2020variationdyadic} we assumed that the dyadic maximal operator averages only over cubes which are compactly contained in the domain \(\Omega\) in order to ensure local integrability of the maximal function.
-This condition is not necessary, provided that \(\var_\Omega f<\infty\). \end{rem}
+\begin{rem} In \cite{weigt2020variationdyadic} we assumed that the dyadic maximal operator averages only over cubes which are compactly contained in the domain \(\Omega\) in order to ensure local integrability of the maximal function.
+This condition turned out to be not necessary, provided that \(\var_\Omega f<\infty\). \end{rem}

-\begin{rem} Everything in the proof of \cref{theo_goal} also holds not only for cubes but also almost verbatim for rectangles with a bounded ratio of sidelengths, tetrahedrons and other convex sets that can be written as disjoint unions of finitely many smaller versions of themselves.
-Except from \cref{cla_mostmasssparseabove}, everything also works for balls instead of cubes. \end{rem}